cftong/cuhk-cse-vpn-ArchLinux-scripts/README.md

 sudo ./install.sh
 ```

-The script will check and install the following packages:
+The script will install the following packages:

- - strongswan
+ - libreswan
  - xl2tpd
  - ppp

- - isc-dhcp-client
+!!
+Before the installation , you need to install yaourt first (Refer to [ArchLinux-fr](https://archlinux.fr/yaourt-en))

 The script will then help you to set the required config files, and also the CSE ID and password.